sudheerj/javascript-interview-questions/README.md

 173. ### What is a conditional operator in javascript

-     The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for if statement.
+     The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for if statements.

      ```javascript
      var isAuthenticated = false;